kwaldenphd/python-conditional-statements-functions/README.md

 <blockquote>Note the use of the plural for the name of the list and the singular for the individual item is not required.
 We are just declaring variables here.
 I could have used anything to name the individual items (e.g. for person in characters).
 All you are doing with this step is setting a new variable for the individual item.
 It is standard convention to use the plural and singular terms so that the person reading the code can interpret what it is doing.</blockquote>

-30. The loop command steps through the list one value at a time.
+30. Remember the loop command steps through the list one value at a time.
 The loop continues until it reaches the end of the list.

 31. In this case, for each item in the list called `“characters”` the program prints the value of each `“character”` in the list concatenated with the string `" Stark”`.